-- The vent termination must be located at least 12" (300mm) above ground or normally expected snow accumulation levels - Do NOT terminate over public walkways.
-Avoid areas where condensate may cause problems such as above planters, patios, or adjacent to windows where steam may cause fogging. - The vent termination shall be located at least 4' (1220mm) horizontally from any electric meter, gas meter, regulator, and any relief equipment.
-These distances apply ONLY to U.S. installations. - The vent termination is to be located at least 3' (914mm) above any forced air inlet located within 10' (3m); and at least 10' (3m) from a combustion air intake of another appliance, except another direct vent furnace intake. - In Canada, the Canadian Fuel Gas Code takes precedence over the preceding termination instructions.
+- Determine termination locations based on clearances specified in following steps and as shown in Figure 10, Figure 14, Figure 15 and Figure 16. - The vent termination must be located at least 12" (300mm) above ground or normally expected snow accumulation levels. - Do NOT terminate over public walkways.
+Avoid areas where condensate may cause problems such as above planters, patios, or adjacent to windows where steam may cause fogging. - The vent termination shall be located at least 4' (1220mm) horizontally from any electric meter, gas meter, regulator, or relief valve.
+These distances apply ONLY to U.S. installations. - 5.
+The vent termination is to be located at least 3' (914mm) above any forced air inlet located within 10' (3m); and at least 10' (3m) from a combustion air intake of another appliance, except another direct vent furnace intake. - In Canada, the Canadian Fuel Gas Code takes precedence over the preceding termination instructions.